-If you're in a service-oriented business, you may well have a good idea about how far from your customers each distribution location can be, although depending on order lead time, that doesn’t mean that every location needs to be a stockholding location.
-But that need to be able to service customers will drive how far away you can be and, in turn, how many locations you are likely to need.
+If you're in a service-oriented business, you may well have a good idea about how far from your customers each distribution location can be.
+Depending on order lead time, it may be possible to reduce the number of stockholding locations while still maintaining the required level of service.
+The needed service level will affect how far away your locations can be from the customers, which will, in turn, affect how many locations you will need.
 Maptitude is a cost-effective Geographic Information System (GIS) for exploring these logistics network development issues.

 Start by placing customers as "spots on a map" or, if there are many across a wide area, then aggregated in some way, say at postcode district level.
 The information you import also needs to include data about number of deliveries, units and weight/volume over whatever time period you’re looking at.

 By carrying out analysis of "ideal" locations based on customer geography, deliveries, units and weight or volume measures, you will end up with some indication of locations – probably some hotspot triangles based on the different centres of gravity indicated by the different measures.

 At this point you might take a couple of different directions of practical analysis.
 Are the locations realistic?
 Consider where there is actual warehousing available, or in the pipeline, of the sort of type and size that will be appropriate for your business.